Pppp1116/content-license-policy/README.md

 - Files, scripts, docs, and data in this GitHub repository;
 - Git commits, Issues, Pull Requests, Discussions, and Wiki pages;
-- Messages, attachments, configuration files, guides, and tweak packs shared in the Official Discord;
+- Messages, attachments, configuration files, guides, and tweak packs shared in the Official Discord **“The PCs Secret”**;
 - Any official documents, preset packs, or tweak collections released under the Project name or branding on any platform.

 If it comes from the Owner or is branded as part of this Project, **this Policy applies**, regardless of the platform.